2008 United States presidential election in West Virginia: Analysis

 More than any other state, West Virginia highlighted Obama's trouble in Appalachian America.
 It swung heavily to the Democrats during the days of Franklin D. Roosevelt and remained reliably Democratic for most of the next 68 years.
 During that time, it only voted Republican three times, all in national Republican landslides--1956, 1972 and 1984.
 It also voted for Democrats (such as Jimmy Carter and Michael Dukakis) who went on to big national defeats.
 This was largely due to its blue-collar, heavily unionized workers, especially coal miners, who favored Democratic economic policy.

-Starting in the campaign of Al Gore, however, the state's voters became more concerned with the national Democratic Party's perceived hostility toward the coal industry, which is a core part of the West Virginia economy.
+Starting with the campaign of Al Gore, however, the state's voters became more concerned with the national Democratic Party's perceived hostility toward the coal industry, which is a core part of the West Virginia economy.
 As a result, the state has been trending Republican in national elections.
 In 2008, neither presidential nominee campaigned heavily in the state.

+Election results

 On Election Day, McCain won West Virginia by 13.09 points while losing nationwide.
 McCain did well throughout the state, losing only a handful of counties.
 While his margins were best in the more conservative northern part of the state, he also improved significantly in Southern West Virginia.
 This coal-mining, union-heavy region was one of the most heavily Democratic places in the nation; Logan County, for example, cast 72% of its ballot for Bill Clinton.
 In 2008, however, John McCain won the county by double digits, becoming the first Republican to win it since Herbert Hoover in 1928.

 On the other hand, Barack Obama did make gains in the area between Maryland and Virginia, counties which are a part of the Washington Metropolitan Area.
 Obama also ran close in Central West Virginia (the counties around the capital Charleston).

-Despite the recent Republican success nationally, Democrats still dominated at the state and local level.
+Despite the recent Republican success nationally, Democrats still dominated at the state and local levels.
 After the 2008 election, Democrats held the governorship and every statewide office, two out of the state's three congressional districts in the U.S. House of Representatives, both U.S. Senate seats and supermajorities in both chambers of the state legislature.
-However, the Democratic Party's dominance of West Virginia has significantly waned in recent years; in the 2014 elections, the West Virginia Republican Party made major gains, capturing one of its two Senate seats, all of its congressional House seats for the first time since 1921, and gained control of both the West Virginia House of Delegates and the West Virginia Senate for the first time in 80 years.